-The Executive Committee has determined that all costs relating to refurbishment of the premises should be written off to the year in which the existing lease expires whilst all other assets are written off over three years.
+The Executive Committee determined that all costs relating to refurbishment of the premises prior to 2003 should be written off to the year in which the lease existing at the time expired (23 June 2004) whilst all other assets other than furniture are written off over three years with furniture being written off over five years.
 Assets are written off on a straight-line basis commencing from the quarter after the date of purchase.